Primitive Reflex Integration Case Studies

 Patient “A” is age 5 y/o with a frontal encephalocele and hypotonia.
 A’s challenges include low muscle tone, decreased body awareness, decreased static and dynamic balance, visual-motor skills, decreased grasping skills, sensory sensitivities and decreased independence with ADL.
 Her OT goals include pre-writing stroke formation (A is showing emerging awareness of letter formation but primarily traces letters), hand strengthening and bilateral coordination skill development and increasing independence at home.

-We used tools for TLR, ATNR, STNR [Symmetrical Tonic Neck Reflex], and hand reflexes [from the Brain and Sensory Foundations course].
-For TLR, we completed sitting head flexion/extension due to risks for falls in standing to target stimulation.
-We then engaged in LOTS of rolling, rocking and floor games as well as rhythmic movements.
+We used tools for TLR, ATNR, STNR, and hand reflexes [from the Brain and Sensory Foundations course].
+For TLR, we completed the stimulation while seated due to risks for falls in standing.
+We then engaged in LOTS of the games as well as the rhythmic movements from the [Brain and Sensory Foundations] course.
 I chose these activities based on relevance and pt enjoyment and engagement.
 Due to her strong fear responses and other signs of anxiety, we utilized FPR [Fear Paralysis Reflex] and Moro [tools from the Brain and Sensory Foundations course].

 A had great difficulty finding her own rhythm and often needed my assistance.
 As time went on, her mother stated that she would fold the developmental playful movements into her own play schemes.
 Currently, patient can complete rhythmic movements on her own for periods of 10-20 seconds before losing her rhythm – a big improvement!